A general epistemology of cognition and consciousness V.13.2

 This Bayesian inferential relationship of biased prior beliefs with our experience of novel or random events is repeated within the history of human culture and it evolved into the scientific method.
 We emerged from prehistory, as from the womb, with the predilection to believe that the world revolves around us and with a desire for the world to be orderly.
 We unconsciously test that world in our waking state and when it does not conform to our biased predictions then we become conscious of change and we either alter our theories of the world or we act to change the world to conform to our beliefs.
 The scientific method established the testing of hypotheses as a conscious and social act.
 That rapidly increased the spread of adaptive beliefs and technologies but the fundamental bias for certainty remains.

 Our cultural conception of reality is based on the testable macro-state mechanics of Newtonian physics.
 With that foundation we assume that locality and causality are universal across scales of space to reinforce our belief that space and matter are predictable and fundamental.
 The molecular realities of quantum superposition and entanglement are not perceptible to us because of the temporal and physical scale of molecular change.
-Our cognitive bias for the detection of novel and vital events originates within molecular perceptual processes that only register quantum decoherence so our experience of reality is described by classical mechanics.
+Our cognitive bias for the detection of novel events originates within molecular perceptual processes that only register quantum decoherence so our experience of reality is described by classical mechanics.
 That is inevitable because as organic macro-states we can only perceive or in fact embody order with the statistical regularities of our relative size.

 "The laws of physics and physical chemistry are inaccurate within a probable relative error of the order of 1/ √ n, where n is the number of molecules that co-operate to bring about that law –to produce its validity within such regions of space or time (or both) that matter, for some considerations or for some particular experiment.
 You see from this again that an organism must have a comparatively gross structure in order to enjoy the benefit of fairly accurate laws, both for its internal life and for its interplay with the external world.
 For otherwise the number of co-operating particles would be too small, the ‘law’ too inaccurate.
 The particularly exigent demand is the square root.
 For though a million is a reasonably large number, an accuracy of just 1 in 1,000 is not overwhelmingly good, if a thing claims the dignity of being a ‘Law of Nature’."
 What is Life?
 Erwin SchrödingerIf the regularities of matter and space that we perceive are only emergent manifestations of quantum processes then time must be fundamental to the emergence of Newtonian mechanics from quantum fields.
 Therefore time and uncertainty are fundamental for thermodynamic macrostates that depend on the organic reduction of entropy to survive in an environment of increasing entropy.